-Sections [3 and 4] 6 and 7 of this bill provide definitions for the terms ["practice of professional counseling" and "] "clinical professional counselor [."]" and "practice of clinical professional counseling."
-Sections [5 and 6] 8 and 9 of this bill establish the requirements for a license to practice as a clinical professional counselor.
-Sections [7 11, 12 25 and 27 29] 10-14, 16-28 and 30-32 of this bill amend certain provisions of chapter 641A of NRS to include clinical professional counselors under the regulation of the Board of Examiners for Marriage and Family Therapists [1] and Clinical Professional Counselors.
-Section [12] 15 of this bill increases the membership of the Board of Examiners for Marriage and Family Therapists and Clinical Professional Counselors from six to eight members.
-Section [12] 16 of this bill requires that two members of the Board must be licensed clinical professional counselors.
-Section [26] 29 of this bill prohibits a person from engaging in the practice of clinical professional counseling without a license.
-Section 35 of this bill provides a definition of "clinical practice of counseling alcohol and drug abusers."
-Section [31] 36 of this bill establishes the requirements for the issuance of a license as [an advanced] a clinical alcohol and drug abuse counselor intern.
-Section [32] 38 of this bill establishes the scope of practice of [an advanced] a clinical alcohol and drug abuse counselor and the duration of his license.
-Section [36] 45 of this bill revises the definition of the "practice of counseling alcohol and drug abusers."

-Section [38] 54 of this bill clarifies the scope of practice of an alcohol and drug abuse counselor.
+Sections 6 and 7 of this bill provide definitions for the terms "clinical professional counselor" and "practice of clinical professional counseling."
+Sections 8 and 9 of this bill establish the requirements for a license to practice as a clinical professional counselor.
+Sections 10-14, 16-28 and 30-32 of this bill amend certain provisions of chapter 641A of NRS to include clinical professional counselors under the regulation of the Board of Examiners for Marriage and Family Therapists and Clinical Professional Counselors.
+Section 15 of this bill increases the membership of the Board of Examiners for Marriage and Family Therapists and Clinical Professional Counselors from six to eight members.
+Section 16 of this bill requires that two members of the Board must be licensed clinical professional counselors.
+Section 29 of this bill prohibits a person from engaging in the practice of clinical professional counseling without a license.
+Section 35 of this bill 13 provides a definition of "clinical practice of counseling alcohol and drug abusers."
+14 Section 36 of this bill establishes the requirements for the issuance of a license as a 15 clinical alcohol and drug abuse counselor.
+Section 37 of this bill establishes the 16 requirements for certification as a clinical alcohol and drug abuse counselor intern.
+17 Section 38 of this bill establishes the scope of practice of a clinical alcohol and 18 drug abuse counselor and the duration of his license.
+Section 45 of this bill revises 19 the definition of the "practice of counseling alcohol and drug abusers."
+Section 54 of this bill clarifies the scope of practice of an alcohol and drug abuse counselor.
 Sections 63-66 of this bill provide a privilege against the disclosure of certain confidential communications between a clinical professional counselor and his client and certain other persons.
 Sections 2, 70, 75, 76 and 85 of this bill include a clinical professional counselor in the definition of the term "provider of health care."
-Sections [40, 42] 72, 73 and 78 of this bill require a clinical professional counselor to report to certain governmental agencies, including law enforcement agencies, cases of known or suspected abuse or neglect of an older person, vulnerable person or a child.
+Sections 72, 73 and 78 of this bill require a clinical professional counselor to report to certain governmental agencies, including law enforcement agencies, cases of known or suspected abuse or neglect of an older person, vulnerable person or a child.
 Sections 70, 79, 81 and 83 of this bill include a clinical professional counselor in the definition of the term "person professionally qualified in the field of psychiatric mental health."
-Sections [43, 46] 92-99 of this bill require reimbursement for services provided by a licensed clinical professional counselor or [advanced] clinical alcohol and drug abuse counselor under certain policies of health insurance.
+Sections 92-99 of this bill require reimbursement for services provided by a licensed clinical professional counselor or clinical alcohol and drug abuse counselor under certain policies of health insurance.